kcxul/PartyPulse/README.md

 - Group Creation and Management
 Users have the ability to create and customize their groups.
 Customization include group avatar, group banner,  and group roles.
 Users who have create a group are owners and can customize each user's role.
 Some roles can be customizaed to have the ability to post in their group feed.

 ### Admin System

+- Account and Content Moderation/Management
+Admin can monitor and manage users, groups, and content within the group such as posts and messages.

+- Support and Troubleshooting
+Admin can access support tickets and bug reports sent by users.